-One of the most emotive discussions which occur regularly on social media in UAE is whether to buy or rent a property during your stay in country.
+One of the most emotive discussions which occur regularly on social media in UAE is whether to buy or rent a property during your stay in the country.
 The following focuses on living in the property, investing in real estate is a different topic which I am happy to discuss with you if you contact me.

-At the time of writing, for an expatriate to buy their first property they will need to have a deposit of least 25% of the property purchase price.
+At the time of writing, for an expatriate to buy their first property they will need to have a deposit of at least 25% of the property purchase price.
 Subsequent properties require a 50% deposit.

-Most property owners have an annual maintenance contract covering emergency call out for plumbing, air conditioning servicing and electrical problems.
+Most owners have an annual maintenance contract covering emergency call out for plumbing, air conditioning servicing and electrical problems.
 The cost of these varies widely depending on the level of service required.

 When renting a property, the tenant is only responsible for the rent.
 In a country where debt laws are extremely harsh on defaulters, this can be a great benefit given the unpredictability of expatriate life.